intfoundation/intchain-docs/docs/json-rpc/2-int.md

 #### Parameters
 1. `Object` - The transaction object
-* `from`: `String`, 32 Bytes - The address the transaction is send from.
+* `from`: `STRING`, 32 Bytes - The address the transaction is send from.
-* `to`: `String`, 32 Bytes - (optional when creating new contract) The address the transaction is directed to.
+* `to`: `STRING`, 32 Bytes - (optional when creating new contract) The address the transaction is directed to.
-* `gas`: `Quantity` - (optional, default: 90000) Integer of the gas provided for the transaction execution.
+* `gas`: `QUANTITY` - (optional, default: 90000) Integer of the gas provided for the transaction execution.
 It will return unused gas.
-* `gasPrice`: `Quantity` - (optional, default: To-Be-Determined) Integer of the gasPrice used for each paid gas.
+* `gasPrice`: `QUANTITY` - (optional, default: To-Be-Determined) Integer of the gasPrice used for each paid gas.
-* `value`: `Quantity` - (optional) Integer of the value sent with this transaction.
+* `value`: `QUANTITY` - (optional) Integer of the value sent with this transaction.
-* `input`: `Data` - The compiled code of a contract or the hash of the invoked method signature and encoded parameters.
+* `input`: `DATA` - The compiled code of a contract or the hash of the invoked method signature and encoded parameters.
-* `nonce`: `Quantity` - (optional) Integer of a nonce.
+* `nonce`: `QUANTITY` - (optional) Integer of a nonce.
 This allows to overwrite your own pending transactions that use the same nonce.

 ```
 params: [{